top of page

 You can't change what you don't remember.
 Once these traumatic memories have been identified, it's possible for the client to access them in an organized manner and process them effectively so they no longer cause distress or interfere with everyday life.
 The therapist helps the patient find a set of memories that are causing distress.

-Does It Make Memories Disappear
+EMDR Therapy Is Great But Does It Make Memories Disappear

 EMDR does not make the memories you have go away.
 Rather, it allows you to process them in a different way and become less bothered by them.
 In fact, some research suggests that after doing EMDR therapy, traumatic memories may even be more accessible in your brain but don't bother you as much anymore!